Financial Highlights

 Review of performance

-- income from Block A, ITPH which was completed in January 2023; and
+• income from Block A, ITPH, which was completed in January 2023;

-In SGD terms, total property income increased by 7% to S$110.5 million.
-SGD appreciated by about 10% against the INR over the same period last year.
+In SGD terms, total property income increased by 23% to S$136.1 million.
+SGD appreciated by about 0.6% against the INR over the same period last year.

-Total property expenses increased by 38% to ₹1.5 billion (S$24.9 million) mainly due to higher operational and maintenance expenses, property management fees and property taxes from existing and newly acquired properties.
+Total property expenses increased by 32% to ₹2.0 billion (S$32.6 million) mainly due to higher property tax incurred by ITPL, operations and maintenance expenses, as well as other property operating expenses from existing and newly acquired properties.

-Net exchange differences and fair value on derivative financial instruments - realised of ₹1.0 billion (S$16.8 million) arose mainly from settlement of SGD-denominated loans.
-Realised exchange gain or loss is recognised when borrowings that are denominated in currencies other than the INR are settled together with the settlement of JPY Medium term notes, partially offset by foreign exchange forward contracts entered by the Group to hedge the foreign exchange exposure arising from the income repatriation from India to Singapore.
+Net exchange differences and fair value on derivative financial instruments - realised of ₹163 million (S$2.6 million) arose mainly from settlement of SGD-denominated loans.
+Realised exchange gain or loss is recognised when borrowings that are denominated in currencies other than the INR are settled offset by foreign exchange forward contracts entered by the Group to hedge the foreign exchange exposure arising from the income repatriation from India to Singapore.

 Distribution adjustments:

-- Trustee-Manager’s fees of ₹268 million (S$4.4 million) to be paid in units.
+• Trustee-Manager’s fees of ₹351.6 million (S$5.7 million) to be paid in units.
 The Trustee-Manager has elected to receive 50% of its base fee and performance fee in units and 50% in cash; hence 50% of the fees are added back to the income available for distribution.

-- Realised loss on settlement of loans of ₹1.0 billion (S$17.0 million) was added back for distribution purpose.
-This pertains to refinancing of SGD-denominated loans that have not been hedged into INR.
+• Realised loss on settlement of loans of ₹162.3 million (S$2.6 million) was added back to income available for distribution.
+This pertained to refinancing of SGD-denominated loans that have not been hedged into INR.
 Exchange gain/loss is recognised when borrowings that are denominated in currencies other than the INR are revalued.
 The exchange gain/loss is realised when the borrowing matures, is prepaid, or swapped to INR denomination.

-- Income due to non-controlling interests of ₹206 million (S$3.4 million) is deducted from income available for distribution.
+• Income due to non-controlling interests of ₹230.2 million (S$3.7 million) was deducted from income available for distribution.

-Income available for distribution decreased by 2% to ₹3.0 billion, mainly due to higher net finance costs, higher current income tax expense, partially offset by higher NPI and higher net realised DFI and exchange gain.
-In SGD terms, income available for distribution decreased by 11% to S$48.9 million.
+Income available for distribution increased by 11% to ₹3.3 billion, mainly due to higher NPI partially offset by higher current income tax expenses, net finance costs and Trustee-Manager’s fees.
+In SGD terms, income available for distribution increased by 10% to S$54.1 million.

-Income available for distribution per unit was ₹2.29 or 3.73 S₵.
-DPU was ₹2.07 or 3.36 S₵ after retaining 10% of income available for distribution, representing an decrease of 13% and 22% in INR and SGD terms respectively.
-If the dilution effect of the preferential offering is removed, the decrease in income available for distribution was 3% in INR terms and 12% in SGD terms.
+Income available for distribution per unit was ₹2.50 or 4.04 S₵.
+DPU was ₹2.25 or 3.64 S₵ after retaining 10% of income available for distribution, representing an increase of 9% and 8% in INR and SGD terms respectively.

-Total property income for 1H FY 2023 increased by 11% to ₹6.8 billion (S$110.5 million) mainly due to the additional income contribution from Block A, ITPH and ITPP-H which were completed or acquired in January 2023 and May 2023 respectively; together with the higher occupancy in 1H FY 2023.
+Total property income for 1H FY 2024 increased by 11% to ₹8.4 billion (S$136.1 million) mainly due to the additional income contribution from Block A, ITPH, that was completed in January 2023, and new acquisitions, namely ITPP-H, IF2 and IF3, MWC, and aVance II, Pune, which were acquired in FY 2023 and 1H 2024; together with the higher rental income for existing properties in 1H FY 2024.

-Total property expenses for 1H FY 2023 increased by 12% to ₹1.5 billion (S$24.9 million) mainly due to higher operations & maintenance expenses, property management fees and property taxes during the period.
+Total property expenses for 1H FY 2024 increased by 11% to ₹2.0 billion (S$32.6 million) mainly due to higher property tax from ITPL and other property operating expenses during the period.

-Income available for distribution for 1H FY 2023 increased by 4% to ₹3.0 billion, mainly due to higher NPI partially offset by higher current tax in line with increased NPI and higher net financial cost in 1H FY 2023.
-In SGD terms, income available for distribution decreased by 3% to S$48.9 million.
+Income available for distribution for 1H FY 2024 increased by 19% to ₹3.3 billion, mainly due to higher NPI and interest income partially offset by higher current tax, finance costs and Trustee-Manager’s fees in 1H FY 2024.
+In SGD terms, income available for distribution increased by 18% to S$54.1 million.

 Commentary